-After you’ve been to mediation or a hearing, there are three main types of orders:
+After you’ve been to mediation or a hearing, you will receive one of the following orders.

 A mediator’s order (not sealed)

-Sometimes a mediator’s order is just a formal document of the discussions that took place during mediation.
+Sometimes a mediator’s order is just a formal record of what was discussed during mediation.

 A sealed mediator's order

 Some mediator’s orders say what the landlord or tenant (or both) promise to do, and what will happen if they don’t do it.
 A mediator’s order like this may be sent to the Tenancy Tribunal to be sealed.